karahmat/hawkerpedia/README.md

 ## User Authentication

 JSON Web Token (JWT) was used for user authentication.
-I installed the jsonwebtoken library.
-I also installed the cookieparser library to make it easier for me to deal with cookies.
+I installed the jsonwebtoken library and the cookieparser library to make it easier for me to deal with cookies.
+I chose JWT, instead of sessions, as I did not want the server's memory to be burdened with users' data.
+(What if there are 1000000 users logging in to my website simultaneously.)

 This is how JWT works: